10 Clichés of Erotic Novel Heroes

 1. Unbelievably, Unimaginably, Incomprehensibly Wealthy

-There are different kinds of wealthy people in the world - people who can afford a house in Hamptons, people who can afford to send their children to Ivy League colleges and people who can afford to take annual trips around the world.
+There are different kinds of wealthy in the world - people who can afford a house in the Hamptons, people who can afford to send their children to Ivy League colleges and people who can afford to take annual trips around the world.
 Yet, our erotic novel heroes are not just wealthy; they are unbelievably, unimaginably and incomprehensibly wealthy.
 What I mean to say that our heroes are not just millionaires, they are billionaires.
 Last I checked, Forbes in 2019 counted that there are only 2,153 billionaires in the world.
 How is it that every erotic novel hero makes it to the list?

 2. Wall-Smacking Hotness

 I get this to an extent.
 Money can recreate an entire face, redesign a person’s wardrobe or rework an entire body.
 But our heroes aren’t about tummy suction or silicone or designer clothes.
 Na da.
 They are ultra-rich and wall-smacking hotness, which is, to be very honest, quite an unlikely combination.
 Give me the name of five billionaires who are undeniably hot.
 Any five from across the world.

 Vibrant blue/grey/green eyes, tanned skin, lustrous hair, long limbs, broad shoulders, washboard flat abs --- they have it all.
 The perfect masterpiece God has ever created.

 3. Chief Executive Officer